All You Need to Know About Inspiring CASTLE GARDENS LISBURN – Northern Ireland

 Archaeological excavations were conducted at the Gardens site during the preliminary renovations.
-The excavations revealed several artifacts, which are now displayed at Lisburn Museum with information on their historical significance.
+The excavations revealed several artefacts, which are now displayed at Lisburn Museum with information on their historical significance.
 Important facilities were uncovered as well from the 17th century, including a gazebo and a double flight staircase.
 Several historic monuments were also found, dating back to the late Victorian Era.
 These monuments include the Wallace drinking fountain, the 1677 red sandstone gateway and the memorial erected in 1891 to commemorate Sir Richard Wallace (1818–1890), Lisburn’s last landlord and great benefactor.

 Recent investigations in (2003–2004) at Lisburn Castle Gardens revealed a C17 four-terrace (three of brick) garden, with double-flight perron (i.e. an outdoor stairway), bowling-green, and banquet-house.
 Undoubtely, it’s one of the best places to visit in Northern Ireland.

 Restoration & Refurbishments

-Recently, Lisburn City Council has restored the upper 19th century gardens and the 17th century terraces, with grant aid from the Heritage Lottery Fund worth of £6 million.
-This refurbishment preserved the gardens for the future generations.
-A WWII Air Raid shelter was converted into an education center for school and community use.
+Recently, Lisburn City Council has restored the upper 19th-century gardens and the 17th-century terraces, with grant aid from the Heritage Lottery Fund worth of £6 million.
+This refurbishment preserved the gardens for future generations.
+A WWII Air Raid shelter was converted into an education centre for school and community use.

 In 2010, Lisburn Castle Gardens was awarded the prestigious Green Flag Award for the third time in a row.
 As one of the UK’s best green spaces.
 This award is granted to the best parks and public open spaces in the UK.
 The Gardens stood out for its excellent use of open space, well-maintained facilities and high standard of safety and security.